Pratha-Joshi/Pratha-Joshi/README.md

 I have experience across **PwC, Amazon, and GE**, working on analytics, automation, and optimization initiatives involving structured data and business reporting.

-I work at the intersection of data, business, and technology, applying analytical methods to support data-driven decision-making.
+I work at the intersection of data, business, and technology, applying statistical analysis and machine learning techniques to support data-driven decision-making.
 ---

 ## Featured Projects